Casao/jasmine-as-promised/README.md

 bower install jasmine-as-promised
 ```

-Don't forget that you must also install the `Jasmine` library (as show above in the console commands).
+And Bower will also auto-install the `Jasmine` library for you; as part of this libraries install.

 ## How Does This Work!?